Augusta ME: Living History In Maine’s Capital City

 Because the interior is not gilded or festooned with fanciful architectural details, several portraits stand out.
 A bust of Percival Baxter, who endowed the state with the thousands of acres of forest that became Baxter State Park, is situated in the center of the rotunda.

-Muskie, who served as Secretary of State under President Jimmy Carter, was from the very industrial and polluted Rumford ME, and as Senator, pushed though the Clean Air and Clean Water Acts in the early ‘70’s.
+Muskie, who served as Secretary of State under President Jimmy Carter, was from the very industrial and polluted Rumford ME, and as Senator, pushed through the Clean Air and Clean Water Acts in the early ’70s.

-When you finished peering into the modest looking House of Representatives and Senate chambers, step outside on the patio overlooking Augusta – a beautiful view.
-Tours Mon-Fri 9-12 on the hour.
-Free.
+When you finish peering into the modest-looking House of Representatives and Senate chambers, step outside on the patio overlooking Augusta – a beautiful view.

 Old Fort Western, Augusta ME